logic1-eu/logic1/doc/source/manual/formulas.rst

   :noindex:

-This often allows to write uniform code for objects where the number or types of elements of :py:attr:`args` are not known, in particular in recursions.
+This often allows to write uniform code for objects where the number or types of elements of :attr:`args` are not known, in particular in recursions.

 .. autofunction:: logic1.firstorder.formula.Formula.to_distinct_vars